If you asked people who are in the last 6 months of their lives what is most important to them, you’re likely to hear responses such as:

 - Personal hygiene care, such as bathing/showering or bed baths, oral and hair care, incontinence care, and much more

-If someone you love is receiving hospice or palliative care, contact At-Home Care Company at 515-292-2650 for a complimentary in-home consultation.
-We’re here to answer questions any time, and also to share more about how our senior helpers in Urbandale, Iowa and nearby areas can enrich quality of life for the person in need of care, and for you, too.
+If someone you love is receiving hospice or palliative care, contact At-Home Care Company, a Johnston home health care and senior care provider for the surrounding areas, at 515-292-2650 for a complimentary in-home consultation.
+We’re here to answer questions any time, and also to share more about how we can enrich quality of life for the person in need of care, and for you, too.